BIOP/ijp-imagetoatlas/python_analysis.md

 An alternative repository which allows to do additional processing is available in https://github.com/bmi-lsym/ABBA-QuPath-post_processing

-Note that these set of scripts may not have been yet update to the most recent version of ABBA.
+Note that these set of scripts may not have been yet updated to the most recent version of ABBA.

 -----